The Stochastic-Quantum Theorem: Introduction

-Section~\ref{sec:Deterministic-Systems} begins by defining deterministic generalizations of dynamical systems, followed by the introduction of important distinctions between \emph{indivisible}, \emph{divisible}, and \emph{Markovian} dynamics.
-Section~\ref{sec:Stochastic-Systems} provides a generalized definition of a system with stochastic laws, shows how to represent such a generalized stochastic system in the formalism of linear algebra, describes connections between this work and the existing research literature, defines the relationship between a composite system and its subsystems, and introduces the crucial notion of a \emph{unistochastic system}.
+Section~\ref{sec:Deterministic-Systems} begins by defining deterministic generalizations of dynamical systems, followed by the introduction of important distinctions between indivisible, Markovian, and Markovian-homogeneous dynamics.
+Section~\ref{sec:Stochastic-Processes} provides a generalized definition of a system with stochastic laws, shows how to represent such a system in the formalism of linear algebra, describes connections between this work and the existing research literature, defines the relationship between a composite system and its subsystems, and introduces the crucial notion of a unistochastic process.
 Section~\ref{sec:The-Stochastic-Quantum Theorem} states the stochastic-quantum theorem, whose proof is this paper's primary goal, and then discusses some important corollaries and provides a simple example of the theorem in practice.
-Section~\ref{sec:The-Hilbert-Space-Representation} lays out the theorem's proof, which entails explicitly constructing the claimed correspondence between stochastic systems and quantum systems along the way.
-Section~\ref{sec:Discussion-and-Future-Work} concludes the paper with a brief discussion of future work. {}
+Section~\ref{sec:Proof-of-the-Theorem} lays out the theorem's proof, which entails explicitly constructing the claimed correspondence between stochastic processes and quantum systems along the way.
+Section~\ref{sec:Discussion-and-Future-Work} concludes the paper with a brief discussion of future work.